Powerful Data that Powers Content

 So I did some research on demographic studies and mapped them out to Google’s data.
 The following is how I’ve corresponded the two pieces of data, highlighted useful nuggets and suggested takeaways.

 1. 18-24 (Mostly Millennials)

 These are children of boomer professionals who opted for parenthood later in life or for Gen Xers who started families early.
 9/11 and strong parental involvement shape this group.
 This group tends to be civic-minded and ecologically aware.
 Millennials grew up with a “everybody wins” grading model.
 Many of their activities focus on digital communication (via Internet, smartphones, texting) and are moved into action with causes.

 Marketing Takeaway: Integration of a mobile responsive website, social media messages and texting campaigns is a must for this group.
-Give them a compelling social reason to be your champion.
+Any online missteps will be treated harshly so be careful with the content you’re sharing online.
+But, if you give them a compelling social reason they can be your champion.

 2. 25-34 (Millennials & Some Gen Xers)

 This age group is a combo of older Millennials and younger Generation Xers.
 Gen X is often described as the latchkey generation, children who were born amid recessions and other challenges of Boomer parents.
 They are used to depending on themselves.
 In general, they distrust authority and don’t respond well to traditional or advertising that relies on hype.
 They do respond to good design and truthful copy.